-30. The Union will bring to successful fruition the Tampere programme and aim to adopt, by the May 2004 deadline, those legislative measures required by the Treaty of Amsterdam.
+29. The Union will bring to successful fruition the Tampere programme and aim to adopt, by the May 2004 deadline, those legislative measures required by the Treaty of Amsterdam.

-- 31. A resolute policy to combat illegal immigration and trafficking in human beings will require stronger cooperation with third countries, in particular through readmission agreements.
+- 30. A resolute policy to combat illegal immigration and trafficking in human beings will require stronger cooperation with third countries, in particular through readmission agreements.
 Decisions will be taken on establishing a Return Fund.
-The management of external borders will receive greater priority in the fight against illegal immigration and the concept of integrated management of the Union's borders will be further developed. - 32.
+The management of external borders will receive greater priority in the fight against illegal immigration and cross-border organised crime.
+The concept of integrated management of the Union's external borders will be further developed.
+In accordance with the European Council conclusions, the Council will continue to examine the relevant needs for Community financial resources and burden-sharing mechanisms. - 31.
 The Union will continue to elaborate a comprehensive policy on the integration of legally residing immigrants with a view to granting them rights and obligations comparable to those of EU citizens.
-In the first instance the remaining legislative proposals indicated in the Tampere programme will be finalised. - 33.
+In the first instance the remaining legislative proposals indicated in the Tampere programme will be finalised. - 32.
 In the field of asylum the two Directives on minimum standards on the qualification as refugees and the procedures for granting/withdrawing refugee status will be rapidly finalised.
-Work will be carried forward on ensuring the more orderly and managed entry into the Union of persons in need of international protection and on examining ways and means to enhance the protection capacities in the regions of origin. - 34.
-The Union will take further action to prevent and fight criminality, including the adoption of a Framework Decision on drug trafficking.
-It will also continue its fight against terrorism and take further measures against its financing.
+Work will be carried forward on ensuring the more orderly and managed entry into the Union of persons in need of international protection and on examining ways and means to enhance the protection capacities in the regions of origin. - 33.
+The Union will take further action to prevent and fight criminality, including implementing the Framework Decision on drug trafficking.
+It will also step up its fight against terrorism and take further measures against its financing.